BTCGPU/Developer-Portal/public-bounty.md

 Public Bounty Program offers a place for the communtiy to help Bitcoin Gold development.
 The program is based on GitHub issue system where people can create bug report & feature request, discuss, and track the process of the development.

 In addition to the regular open source workflow, we introduce bounty for tasks.
-You can take get rewarded after finishing the tasks.
+You can get rewarded after finishing the tasks.

 ## I'm a Bounty Hunter